 This panoramic vision contrasts with the continuing resolution of many to tether vagueness to the sorites paradox (Eklund 2011).
 They fear that the clarity achieved by semantic ascent will be muddied by metaphysics.

 But maybe the mud is already on the mountain top.
 Trenton Merricks (2001) claims that standard characterizations of linguistic vagueness rely on metaphysical vagueness.
-If ‘Bozo is bald’ lacks a truth-value because there is no fact to make the statement true, then the shortage appears to be ontological.
+If ‘Donald is bald’ lacks a truth-value because there is no fact to make the statement true, then the shortage appears to be ontological.

 The view that vagueness is always linguistic has been attacked from other directions.
 Consider the vagueness of maps (Varzi 2001).
 The vagueness is pictorial rather than discursive.
 So one cannot conclude that vagueness is linguistic merely from the premise that vagueness is representational.